kragen/derctuo/capacitor-meter.md

 (p.
 6), which is enough to generate PWM from one while using the other to measure the charging time.

-There's a clock prescaler which can divide the master clock by any power of 2 from 1 to 256, and a separate CKDIV8 "fuse" which is initially programmed (p.
-33).
-I think this means the ATTiny2313 runs at 1 MHz by default?
+There's a clock prescaler CLKPR (p.
+32) which can divide the master clock by any power of 2 from 1 to 256, and a separate CKDIV8 "fuse" which is initially programmed (p.
+33), which means the ATTiny2313 runs at 1 MHz by default (p.
+27).
 The internal RC oscillator is 8MHz (p.
 19) so you only get 40% of the chip's potential clock speed without a crystal.
+(There are also 4 MHz and 128 kHz internal oscillators, selectable via CKSEL (p.
+27).)

-The analog comparator is specified as having less than 40 mV of offset voltage and typically less than 10, which is pretty reasonable — it's better than 0.1% of 5 volts.
-And it’s specified as having an input leakage current of -50 to 50 nA, which is a lot better than I expected.
+The analog comparator  (p.
+168) is specified as having less than 40 mV of offset voltage and typically less than 10 mV, which is pretty reasonable — it's better than 0.1% of 5 volts.
+And it’s specified as having an input leakage current of -50 to 50 nA, which is a lot better than I expected. (p. ???)

 For sourcing and sinking current it looks like the output impedance is in the neighborhood of 60Ω (charts on p.
 242) or 25Ω when running on